0n0w1c/grubefi-rpi4/README.md

 It also will revert back to firmware upon removal. \
 You can install and remove at will, with or without rebooting.

-There is limited change to how a normal Manjaro ARM RPi4 installation is maintained. \
+Minimal change to how a Manjaro ARM RPi4 installation is maintained. \
-The exception is the addition of the `update-grubefi` command. \
+The exception is the addition of the `update-grubefi` command, \
-It should be run after making boot configuration changes.
+which should be run after making boot configuration changes.

 Installation

-1) Use a fresh install, updated to arm-testing
+1) A fresh installation is recommended, updated to arm-testing

 2) sudo pacman -S linux-rpi4-mainline linux-rpi4-mainline-headers